Policy 3G: Appointments and Evaluations of University Staff

 2. Supervising authority.
 The "supervising authority" means the individual to whom the employee directly reports.
 For those employees reporting to the Board of Regents, the "supervising authority" means the Board of Regents.

 1. Employee-at-will.
-In accordance with C.R.S. §24-19-104 officers and exempt professionals shall be employees-at-will in their officer or exempt professional positions unless expressly provided an employment contract authorized by C.R.S. §24-19-104(1.5).
+In accordance with C.R.S. §24-19-104 university staff shall be employees-at-will in their university staff positions unless expressly provided an employment contract authorized by C.R.S. §24-19-104(1.5).
 An employee-at-will shall be appointed for an indefinite period of time.
 The appointment is terminable by either the employee or the appointing authority at any time.
 The terms and conditions of an appointment shall be set forth in a letter of offer in compliance with state law and university policy.

 2. Term employment contracts and employment extensions